microsoft/pxt-calliope/README.md

 Please add an issue if you discover an (unreported) bug.

+## Developing new extensions

+Authoring and testing of new extensions can be done directly from the web editor.
+See [our documentation](https://makecode.com/blog/github-packages) on how to get started.
+If you want to run the editor locally, keep reading.

 ## Local server

 The local server lets you to run the editor and serve the documentation from your own computer.
+It is meant for a single developer used and not designed to serve the editor to a large amount of users.

-### Setup
+### Developer Setup

+This is the typical setup used by the MakeCode team to work on the microbit.

 1. Install [Node.js](https://nodejs.org/) 8.9.4 or higher.
-2. Install [Yotta](http://docs.yottabuild.org/) if you are going to edit any `.cpp` files.
+2. Install [Docker](https://www.docker.com/get-started) if you plan to build ``.cpp`` files.
 3. Clone the pxt repository.
 ```
 git clone https://github.com/microsoft/pxt